The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 A solution for this system would be

-Such a solution represents in fact a superposition of two oscillations with secular frequencies $\omega_1$ and $\omega_2$, that stand for the eigenfrequencies of the system investigated. $\varphi_1 \div \varphi_4$ stand for the initial phases, while $C_1 \div C_4$ are a set of constants.
+In fact, such a solution represents a superposition of two oscillations with secular frequencies $\omega_1$ and $\omega_2$, that denote the eigenfrequencies of the system investigated. $\varphi_1 \div \varphi_4$ stand for the initial phases while $C_1 \div C_4$ are a set of constants $\left( 0 < C_i \leq 1\right)$.
 Assuming that $a\ll k_{1,2}$ (a requirement that is frequently met in practice) in eq. (\ref{cla36}), we can define the condition of strong coupling as

 where the modes of oscillation are